Digital-Business-Council/Digital-Business-Council.github.io/pages/policies/terms-of-use.md

 21.2) You will be subject to additional terms and conditions that may apply when you use the Linked Sites, affiliate services, third party content or third party software.

-21.3) The TOU and the relationship between you and us is governed by the laws of the State of New South Wales without regard to its conflict of law provisions.
-You and we agree to submit to the personal and exclusive jurisdiction of the courts located within the State of New South Wales.
+21.3) The TOU and the relationship between you and us is governed by the laws of the Australian Capital Territory without regard to its conflict of law provisions.
+You and we agree to submit to the personal and exclusive jurisdiction of the courts located within the Australian Capital Territory.

 21.4) Our failure to exercise or enforce any right or provision of the TOU must not be treated as a waiver of the right or provision.